WORM Storage (Write Once Read Many): Definition and Use in Compliance

 Related terms and concepts

-WORM storage sits at the intersection of records management, information security, and regulatory compliance.
-Several adjacent concepts inform how it's implemented and audited.
+WORM storage sits at the intersection of data management, information security, and regulatory compliance.
+Several related concepts appear regularly in the same architecture conversations.

 Where does the term come from?